mark-gerarts/automapper-plus/README.md

 Automapper+ helps you by automatically transferring properties from one object to another, **including private ones**.
-By default, properties with the same name will be converted.
-This can be overriden as you like.
+By default, properties with the same name will be transferred.
+This can be overridden as you like.

 ## Usage